This post was originally published on March 2, 2023. It has been edited on February 7, 2024.

 One of the most well-known German brands, Nivea has been a staple in many people’s skincare routines for decades.
 Maybe it’s even a part of your routine!
 Their commitment to high-quality ingredients and innovative formulas has made them a trusted brand around the world.
 Their products, such as the classic Nivea Creme (one of the oldest beauty creams in Germany), are known for their ability to protect and nourish the skin, even against harsh environmental influences.
 Some of their products, such as their body lotions and creams, contain mineral oil as an ingredient.

 This Nivea Creme is one of my favorite, low-cost face creams.
-I de-pot a small amount into a small tin that I keep in my bag.
+I de-pot a small amount into a small tin that I always keep within hands reach.
+It’s also considered a Le Mer dupe — I can’t say for sure, but I do love this cream.

 La Prairie combines advanced technology and high-quality ingredients to create formulas that cater to the specific needs of the skin.
 Their products are designed to improve the skin’s texture, hydration, and overall appearance, and are a favorite of many beauty enthusiasts around the world.